ImeldaHope/filamu/README.md

 Next.js: Built on the Next.js framework for React, providing server-side rendering for improved performance and SEO.
 IMDB API: Utilizes the IMDB API to fetch real-time data about movies, ensuring accurate and up-to-date information.
 React: Leverages the power of React for building a dynamic and interactive user interface.
-CSS Modules: Uses CSS Modules for styling components, ensuring a modular and maintainable styling approach.
+Tailwind CSS: Uses Tailwind CSS modules for styling components, ensuring a modular and maintainable styling approach.